akashic

 Michigan's 4th stretches across the rural western Lower Peninsula, where a 26-point Republican presidential margin in 2024 reflects a heavily exurban and agricultural electorate with little competitive history in recent cycles.

-Its demographics — a population of 593,794, a 81% non-Hispanic-white share, a median household income of $77,425 — situate the district close to national averages on several dimensions.
+A population of 593,794, a 81% non-Hispanic-white share, and a median household income of $77,425 describe the district.

 Compare two places, side by side